masterpointio/github-action-opa-rego-test/README.md

 npm run build
 ```

-To create a new release...
-TODO, release please with `npm run build` and commit to /dist distribution
+To create a new release, merge the pull request created by Release Please.
+This will automatically create a new release with the version number and the changes made.

 ## 🤝 Contributing